 “Three reasons people don’t keep their New Year’s resolutions are that the resolution isn’t realistic, a person expects an unrealistic benefit from the desired resolution or the person wasn’t prepared to make the change,” said Jenna Anding, Ph.D., AgriLife Extension nutrition specialist, College Station.

 Anding said the best way to approach successful resolution-making is for people to first list the three behaviors they most want to change, such as eating better, saving money or exercising more.

-Anding said improving eating habits is usually one of the top New Year’s resolutions, but that resolution should also be taken in smaller bites.
-“It’s best to break this into mini-goals such as committing to eating one more vegetable or fruit each day,” she said.
+“It’s best to break this into mini-goals, such as committing to eating one more vegetable or fruit each day,” she said.
 “Other mini-goals might include eating out no more than two times a week, bringing a healthy lunch to work at least three days a week, drinking water instead of soda and eating no more than two fried foods per week.”

 Through the application of science-based knowledge, AgriLife Extension creates high-quality, relevant continuing education that encourages lasting and effective change.